Chattanooga Lookouts

 The Chattanooga Lookouts are a Minor League Baseball team of the Southern League and the Double-A affiliate of the Cincinnati Reds.
-They are located in Chattanooga, Tennessee, and are named for nearby Lookout Mountain.
-The team plays its home games at AT&T Field which opened in 2000 and seats 6,340 fans.
-They previously played at Engel Stadium from 1930 through 1999, with a one-year break in Montgomery, Alabama's Cramton Bowl in 1943.
+They are based in Chattanooga, Tennessee, and are named for nearby Lookout Mountain.
+The team plays its home games at AT&T Field which opened in 2000 and seats 6,340 spectators.
+After the 2025 season, they will move to Erlanger Park.
+They played at Engel Stadium from 1930 through 1999, except in 1943, when they played at Montgomery, Alabama's Cramton Bowl.

 History

-In 1906, Oliver Burnside "O.B."
-Andrews, owner of the Andrews Paper Box Company, took ownership of a franchise in the South Atlantic League relocating the Single-A team to Chattanooga.
+In 1908, Oliver Burnside "O.B."
+Andrews, owner of the Andrews Paper Box Company, Garnett Carter, and a third unidentified party took ownership of a franchise in the South Atlantic League, moving the Single-A team to Chattanooga.
 The team adopted the name Lookouts in 1909 after a fan contest.
-The following year Andrews purchased the Double A Southern Association franchise from Little Rock and relocated them to Chattanooga.
-The team began playing on Andrews Field in the 1100 block of East 3rd Street, which would remain the site of their home stadium for close to a hundred years.
+The following year, Andrews purchased the Double A Southern Association franchise from Little Rock and moved them to Chattanooga.
+The team began playing on Andrews Field in the 1100 block of East 3rd Street, which would remain the site of their home stadium for nearly a century.

 Joe Engel bought the Chattanooga Lookouts in 1926 and opened Engel Stadium in 1930 on the site of Andrews Field.
-The first game in the new stadium was played April 15, 1930 with the Lookouts beating the Atlanta Crackers 6-5 in front of approx. 16,000 fans.
+The first game in the new stadium was played April 15, 1930; the Lookouts beat the Atlanta Crackers, 6-5, before some 16,000 fans.

 In 1931, the New York Yankees played an exhibition game against the Lookouts.
 During the game, a 17-year-old girl named Jackie Mitchell pitched for the Lookouts and struck out Major League greats Lou Gehrig and Babe Ruth.
 Many reports of this story include a footnote claiming that a few days after the game, baseball commissioner Kenesaw Mountain Landis voided Mitchell's contract, claiming that baseball was "too strenuous" for women.
 This has been rebutted here, and directly contradicts a profile of Mitchell published a few months later.
 MLB didn't introduce a ban on contracts for female players until June 21, 1952 (which was repealed in 1992).

 After winning the 1932 Southern Association pennant, the Lookouts won the Dixie Series, a postseason interleague championship between the champions of the Southern Association and the Texas League, defeating the Beaumont Exporters, 4–1, in the best-of-seven series.